jadupl2/jadupl2.github.io/_posts/2021-04-01-sadm-daily-report.md

 ---
 title:          sadm_daily_report.sh
+desc:           Produce and email daily reports
-layout:         posts
+layout:         single
 date_created:   2021-04-01
 date_updated:   2009-04-02
-limit:          1
-paginate:       false
 show_excerpts:  false
 entries_layout: list
-author_profile: true
 search:         true
-tags:           [ sadm_daily_report, script ]
+tags:           [ Server_Scripts, Tools ]
-categories:     [ manpage, scripts ]
+categories:     [ Server_Scripts, Utilities ]
+author_profile: false
-toc:            true
+toc:            false
-classes : wide
+classes:        wide
 ---

-Date created : {{ page.date_created }}
-Date updates : {{ page.date_updated }}

 This script produce web reports of the last 24 hrs activities and email them to the sysadmin.
 It run automatically early every morning from the SADMIN server crontab (/etc/cron.d/sadm_server), but you can also be run it manually when desired.
 It can only be run on the SADMIN server.

 {% highlight bash %}
 $ sudo $SADMIN/bin/sadm_daily_report.sh [-v] [-h] [-b] [-r] [-s] [-d 0-9]
 {% endhighlight %}

-## DESCRIPTION
+## Description
 The script produce three reports, each of them is sent to the email(s) defined by the field '*SADM_MAIL_ADDR*' in the SADMIN configuration file ($SADMIN/cfg/sadmin.cfg).
 It can only be run on the SADMIN server (Not on a SADMIN client).
 The reports are also accessible via the web interface.

 If the package '[wkhtmltopdf](https://wkhtmltopdf.org/)' is present on the SADMIN server (It should have been installed by the setup process), a PDF version of each report is also attached to the email.